textadventures/quest/docs/convert.md

+---
+layout: index
-Using some things to create others
+title: Using some things to create others
+---

 In your game, you might want to have the player use one or more things to make or otherwise convert into one or more other things.
 For example: